JamesHuJC/fuwariCOPY/src/content/posts/googleSearchingTips.md

 ### Phrasing your words better
 Instead of "how do I fix this bug called null pointer error in java", "java null pointer error" would be better.
 1. Put important words at the start, e.g. "java"
 2. Remove unnecessary words.
-It also faster to type
+It's also faster to type

 ### Google dorking
 the usage of things like :